SparklyPower/SparklyPaper/docs/PARALLEL_WORLD_TICKING.md

 Spark has an undocumented configuration setting to configure what threads the background profiler will track.

-In Spark's `config.json`, add `"backgroundProfilerThreadDumper": "Server thread,serverlevel-tick-worker-1,serverlevel-tick-worker-2,serverlevel-tick-worker-3,serverlevel-tick-worker-4,serverlevel-tick-worker-5,serverlevel-tick-worker-6,serverlevel-tick-worker-7,serverlevel-tick-worker-8"` (the thread list may vary if you changed your thread count) to dump the Server thread and the ServerLevel ticking worker threads.
+In Spark's `config.json`, add `"backgroundProfilerThreadDumper": "all"` to dump all threads used in server.

-Because Spark queries the thread list on startup, we prestart all the threads in the thread pool with `Util.SERVERLEVEL_TICK_EXECUTOR.prestartAllCoreThreads()`.
+When looking at the profiler result, the server level tick threads are named `serverlevel-tick-worker [WorldNameHere]`.

+We use a single thread per world instead of a thread pool to be easier to track down what thing is lagging which world.
+However, parallel thread execution is limited by a semaphore based on the `parallel-world-ticking.threads` value.

 ## Can I disable this?